 - Behavioral issues

-Dr. Farrah Austin is currently working on obtaining her certification in acupuncture through the International Veterinary Acupuncture Society.
-She is very excited to be bringing this treatment option to Grace Animal Hospital.
+Dr. Farrah Austin completed her credentialing in veterinary acupuncture through the International Veterinary Acupuncture Society (IVAS) and is very excited to offer acupuncture and holistic medicine to the patients of Grace Animal Hospital.